Saturday, October 2, 2021 · 16 min read

-Dewesoft was invited to the event as a sponsor but also to do the official noise testing of all cars.
+Dewesoft was invited to the event as a sponsor and also to do the official noise testing of all cars.
 Furthermore, as our team members have experience from past years of Formula Student, we were also given the task to check the safety features of all cars - all in strict accordance with the FS rulebook.

 At the event, all cars are started up for the first time to do the noise test - participants are not allowed to turn on the engines before this.
 When the noise test has been successfully completed all other checks are done - and must be passed that the scrutineers are satisfied with the structural and safety features of the car.

 Race cars are loud, very loud - even the FS ones.
-Noise from the student-made formula cars can exceed 120dB(C).
+Noise from student-made formula cars can exceed 120dB(C).
 Noise is part of the fun, but noise control is a concern for all parties involved in motorsports.
 Loud noise is damaging and may impair hearing.
 Scientists recommend no more than 15 minutes of unprotected exposure to sounds that are 100 decibels or higher.

 Luka Pavlović, the Rimac FS Alpe Adria 2021 organizer, says: “One of the key components during the scrutineering phase of the event is the noise test.
-Combustion vehicles are noise-limited, the same as your conventional road car or bike is.
+Combustion vehicles are noise-limited, the same as your conventional road car or bike.
 Teams usually design their exhaust to be as close to the limit as possible in order to extract maximum performance from their engines.”

 The karting track at Novi Marof Croatia is a great place for such noisy racing events.
 Due to its isolation, the noise is not really an issue for local residents.
 The areas around the track are not populated, and not even covered by unspoiled forests or pastures - wildlife is not so fond of noise either.